The Rescuers

-The Rescuers is a 1977 American animated adventure comedy-drama film produced by Walt Disney Productions and released by Buena Vista Distribution.
+The Rescuers is a 1977 American animated adventure film produced by Walt Disney Productions and released by Buena Vista Distribution.
 Bob Newhart and Eva Gabor respectively star as Bernard and Bianca, two mice who are members of the Rescue Aid Society, an international mouse organization dedicated to helping abduction victims around the world.
-Both must free 6-year-old orphan Penny (voiced by Michelle Stacy) from two treasure hunters (played by Geraldine Page and Joe Flynn), who intend to use her to help them obtain a giant diamond.
+Both must free a young orphan Penny (voiced by Michelle Stacy) from two treasure hunters (played by Geraldine Page and Joe Flynn), who intend to use her to help them obtain a giant diamond.
 The film is based on a series of books by Margery Sharp, including The Rescuers (1959) and Miss Bianca (1962).

 An early version of The Rescuers entered development in 1962, but was shelved due to Walt Disney's dislike of its political overtones.
 During the 1970s, the film was revived as a project intended for the younger animators, with the oversight of the senior staff.
 Four years were spent on the film's production.
 The Rescuers was released on June 22, 1977, to positive critical reception and became a box office success, earning $48 million during its initial theatrical run.
 It has since grossed $169 million after two theatrical re-releases in 1983 and 1989.
 Due to the film's success, a sequel titled The Rescuers Down Under was released in 1990, which made this the first Disney theatrical animated film to have a sequel.

 Plot

-In an abandoned riverboat in Devil's Bayou, Louisiana, a six year old orphan named Penny drops a message in a bottle, containing a plea for help, into the river.
+In an abandoned riverboat in Devil's Bayou, Louisiana, a small orphan girl named Penny drops a message in a bottle, containing a plea for help, into the river.
 The Rescue Aid Society, an international mouse organization inside the United Nations, finds the bottle when it washes up in New York City.
 The Hungarian representative, Miss Bianca, volunteers to accept the case.
 She chooses Bernard, a stammering janitor, as her co-agent.

-The two visit Morningside Orphanage, where Penny lived, and meet an old cat named Rufus.
-He tells them about a woman named Madame Medusa who once tried to lure Penny into her car, prompting the mice to investigate her pawn shop for clues.
+The two mice visit Morningside Orphanage, where Penny lived, and meet an old cat named Rufus.
+He tells them about a woman named Madame Medusa who once tried to lure Penny into her car, prompting the mice to investigate Medusa's pawn shop for clues.

 At the pawn shop, Bianca and Bernard discover that Medusa and her partner, Mr. Snoops, are searching for the world's largest diamond, the Devil's Eye.
-The mice learn that Medusa and Snoops are currently at the Devil's Bayou with Penny, whom they have kidnapped and placed under the guard of two trained crocodiles, Brutus and Nero.
+Snoops is currently at the Devil's Bayou with Penny, whom the pair have kidnapped and placed under the guard of two trained crocodiles, Brutus and Nero.
 With the help of an albatross named Orville and a dragonfly named Evinrude, the mice follow Medusa to the bayou.
-There, they learn that Medusa plans to force Penny to enter a small blowhole that leads down into a blocked-off pirates' cave where the Devil's Eye is located.
+There, they learn that Medusa plans to force Penny to enter a small blowhole that leads down into a blocked-off pirates' cave, where the Devil's Eye is located.